The

 onwards.
 In 1987, Keith Dagwell was asked to take over the

-ever since - and he developed it into the Silver City Association
+organisation of that event and he developed it into the Silver

-that exists today.
+City Association that exists today.

 The